-In this Four Edit Friday we look at a photograph of a waterfall, and make 2 color and two black and while edits.
+In this Four Edit Friday, we look at a picture of a foot bridge.

 After using Phase One’s Capture One for most of my photo editing, I have come up with a few tips to help get the best results.
 Hopefully these can help you, too.